-We met with people directly affected by the Troubles, a nationalist conflict during the late 1900s.
-These people embraced Irish culture through shops, pubs and restaurants.
+We met with people directly affected by the Troubles, conflicts due to the long held tensions of attempted British rule of Northern Ireland and its people.
+Throughout the trip our group embraced Irish culture through shops, pubs and restaurants.
 In discussions with local shop owners and pub goers, we gleaned information that supplemented our studies.
 This was helpful because it allowed us to catch a glimpse into their experiences as civilians in Northern Ireland during the Troubles.
-It is important to never underestimate the information someone can give you.
+It is important to never doubt the information someone can give you.
 In the PR industry, it is important to see new perspectives in order to understand what is needed

 - Language and word choice matter.

-The people of Northern Ireland are working towards peace and unity, but they are still very torn from the after effects of a turbulent period in their recent history.
+The people of Northern Ireland are working towards peace and unity, but they are still very torn from the after effects of what was a very significant period in their recent history.
 Word choice was very important while in Northern Ireland, because the two sides of the conflict are extremely polarized.
 To put it short, the unionists want a united Ireland free of the United Kingdom’s jurisdiction.
 The loyalists want to keep British rule in Northern Ireland and continue to reap the benefits of being under this rule.
 While the sides are opposites and both want a different future, the peace process is working to mend ties and create unity among Irish people.
-The division led us to interact with people very differently depending on what perspective they had on the conflicts.
+The division caused us to interact with people very differently depending on what perspective they had on the conflicts.
 Language and word choice are extremely important in PR as they communicate your message to an audience.
-There are different words that can mean nearly the same thing, but we must be conscious of what ideas we are trying to convey and how we are going to show that to a designated audience.
+There are different words that can mean nearly the same thing, but when choosing how to say it, we must be conscious of what ideas we are trying to convey and how we are going to show that to a designated audience.

 - There is a lot of power in meeting face-to-face.